ngstigator/jekyll-now/_posts/2021-02-08-aws-cross-account-access.md

 aws --profile staging-s3 s3 ls
 ```

-All buckets should be listed since we allowed all S3 permissions.
+All buckets in the staging account should be listed since we allowed all S3 permissions.